weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/ref2vec-centroid.md

 An object whose class is configured to use ref2vec-centroid will have its vector calculated (or recalculated) as a result of these events:
 - Creating the object with references already assigned as properties
 - Updating an existing object's list of references.
 Note that this can happen several ways:
-  - Object `PUT`: update all of the object's properties, containing a different set of references.
+  - Object `PUT`: update all of the object's properties with a new set of references.
 This totally replaces the object's existing reference list with the newly provided one
   - Object `PATCH`: update an existing object by adding any newly provided reference(s) to the object's existing reference list
   - Reference `POST`: create a new reference to an existing object
   - Reference `PUT`: update all of the object's references